-The DCMA EVMS mission is to assess supplier controls and procedures for compliance with the 32 EIA 748 EVMS Guidelines, influence the practice of program management by reinforcing the way the Department thinks about (and uses) EVMS data, and strengthen the purchasing power of the Department.
-Through a risk-based, data-centric compliance approach, DCMA wants to influence and leverage contractor internal oversight methods and practices to maximize effectiveness while simultaneously reducing costs.
-Ultimately, this approach endeavors to capitalize on a standard risk assessment approach utilizing data submitted within the central repository.
-At present the risk assessment process will utilize source data output from the contractor’s EVMS tool.
+The DCMA EVMS mission is to assess supplier controls and procedures for compliance with the 32 EIA 748 EVMS Standard and influence the practice of program management by reinforcing the way the Department thinks about (and uses) EVMS data, to strengthen the purchasing power of the Department.
+Subject Matter Experts (SMEs) have been identified to cover certain areas of responsibility in an effort to provide consistent, reliable, accurate information for EVMS functional subjects both internal and external to the Agency.

 DCMA Ft Lee HQ Mailbox DCMA-PIX EVMS Center